📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Test Authentication Flows Without Exposing Tokens

-You can also use Requestly to test authentication flows safely.
-Modifying tokens, adjusting headers, or simulating expired credentials can all be done locally.
-Since these values never leave your machine, there’s no risk of leaking real credentials while experimenting.
+Requestly can also be used to test authentication flows safely.
+Modifying tokens, adjusting headers, or simulating expired credentials can all be done locally within the request rules.

 Using Requestly locally, developers can: